Keto blueberry donuts. That’s right; you read that correctly. These low-carb donuts are bursting with blueberries and the perfect amount of sweetness.

 - Pipe the batter into the two prepared donut pans.
 I added the batter to a large zip lock bag that I cut the tip of and then piped the batter into the donut pan cavities.

 - I lightly tapped the batter into the donut pans using my fingers.

-- Note that you will be filling the donut pans just to the rim because these donuts do not rise much.
+- Note that you will fill the donut pans just to the rim because these donuts do not rise much.

-- Allow the Keto Donuts to fully cool at room temperature before taking them out of the mold.
+- Allow the keto donuts to cool fully at room temperature before removing them from the mold.